"Someone asked me how long it took to write this song. After careful reflection — two lifetimes, intertwined. The lifetime of Monik, and my own."

 The most ordinary beginning to the most extraordinary story.
 A YouTube comment.
 November 14th, 2014.

 Learning French for her.
 Failing it in high school.
 The moment a language became an act of love.
 Cacahuète and all.
-God makes jokes on us all.

 180 days a year.
 Every day the law would allow.
 The airport.
 The weight of leaving.
 The counting of days.
+The peanut butter sandwiches to save the money.

 COVID.
 The phone.
 The screen.
 Just not enough.
 Never enough.
 And Monik beginning to get sick.